broeser/sanitor/README.md

-# sanitor
+# Sanitor
 Sanitor is a thin wrapper around PHP's sanitization functions filter_…

 ## Goals

 - Sanitor should be easy to use and easy to learn
 - Sanitor should never implement its own fancy filters but just expose PHP's built-in functions in OOP-style

 ## Installation